andrewcooke/choochoo/docs/data-model.md

 The above is true for both raw and derived statistics (since Intervals are Sources).

+### Events

+The above "deletoin of associated intervals" can be automated within SQLAlchemy using the `before_flush()` hook.
+Whenever the database is going to be modified (via the ORM) we can check and automatically delete appropriate Intervals.

 ### Rules

 Following from the above, we have the following rules that must be followed: